tianocore/edk2-pytool-extensions/docs/user/features/plugin_manager.md

 - Contains two methods, Pre and Post Build.
 These methods are called on Pre and Post Build steps in UefiBuild (not CiBuild).
 There is no guarantee on ordering between different plugins (Pre will always come before Post).
-Post is will not run if there is a critical error in the build process.
+Post will not run if there is a critical error in the build process.

 - The idea here is to allow for custom, self-contained build functionality to be added without required UEFI build changes or inline code modifications.